Dhirendra Nath Majumdar: Career

 In 1951, he founded and headed the Department of Anthropology at the University of Lucknow.
 He was also a visiting professor at Cornell University and collaborated with Professor M.E.
 Opler on a research project.
 In his final years, he was the Dean of the Faculty of Arts at the University of Lucknow.

+Research and fieldwork

+Majumdar's specialized training allowed him to integrate physical and cultural methodologies to study human lineages and societies.
+He carried out detailed serological and anthropometric surveys among the populations of Uttar Pradesh, Gujarat, Bengal, Madhya Pradesh, and Bihar.

+To conduct deep ethnographic studies, Majumdar lived directly among various primitive tribal groups, including the Ho, Khasa, Korwa, Tharu, Gond, and Bhil.
+His research heavily focused on how external, non-tribal human societies influenced indigenous ways of life, alongside an academic evaluation of rural sectors.
+He published extensively on wide-ranging themes, including demography, serology, physical development, cultural dynamics, and urban social structures.

 Death

-He died on April 1, 1960, due to a cerebral hemorrhage.
+He died on 1 April 1960, due to a cerebral hemorrhage.